Rahul is a Reddit addict who can't get enough of Askreddit and countless other paranormal subreddits.

 One of the main drawbacks is how small the community is, which can be a good thing for some people.
 For those of us looking to consume a lot of cool and interesting content, it can be a bit of a negative to have a small community, but for more seasoned bloggers it can be a great way to grow a community.

-Considering the huge popularity of Reddit, there is no doubt that there will be more sites like Reddit floating up in near future.
-Most of them will be garbage, but some of them will be really good.
+Considering the huge popularity of Reddit, there is no doubt that there will be sites being created in the near future.

 If you have got any suggestions, let me know in the comments section below.
 I will check out your suggested sites and update this list of Reddit alternatives as soon as I can.